CPS-IT/frontend-asset-handler/docs/components/processors.md

 Base path within the fetched asset archive that should be extracted to the configured path.
 Only files within this path are extracted, all other files are ignored.

+> [!TIP]
-> :bulb: You can set this to an empty value to extract all files.
+> You can set this to an empty value to extract all files.

 * Required: **no**
 * Default: **`''`** _(= extract all files)_